carbonplan/margo-js/README.md

 m.emissions({ units: 'CO2e' })
 ````

-You can update parameters by setting on or more values on the corresponding parameter group
+You can update parameters by setting one or more values on the corresponding parameter group

 ```js
 m.physics = { B: 1.2 }